ImperialCollegeLondon/virtual_ecosystem/docs/source/development/defining_new_models.md

 for the model and define the following four class attributes.

 The {attr}`~virtual_rainforest.core.base_model.BaseModel.model_name` attribute
-: This is a string providing a shorter, lower case  name that is used to refer to this model class in configuration files.
-It must be unique and model loading will fail if two model classes share a `model_name`.
+: This is a string providing the name that is used to refer to this model class in configuration files.
+This **must** match the chosen submodule name for the model, so the module `virtual_rainforest.models.freshwater` must use `freshwater` as the model name.

 The {attr}`~virtual_rainforest.core.base_model.BaseModel.required_init_vars` attribute
 : This is a tuple that sets which variables must be present in the data used to create a